acatone-git/HomePlus_Mod/README.md

 - Read / Use the documentation & examples in the [development repo](https://github.com/acatone-git/HomePlus_Dev)
 - Share your creations with the community!

-# Uninstall HomePlus

-- Download "Remove_HomePlus.sh", "Remove_HP1.kl" & "Remove_HP2.kl" from the [release page](https://github.com/acatone-git/HomePlus_Mod/releases/tag/0_Remove)
-- Copy the three files to the Internal Storage of the RP2+ **[NOT THE SD CARD / NO SEPARATE FOLDER]**
-- Go to Settings > Handheld Setting > Scroll down to "Advanced" & Select "Run Script as Root"
-- Select "Remove_HomePlus.sh" & tap on "Run"
-- The script will remove HomePlus & restore the console back to default (after a restart)

 # Credits & Thanks

 https://www.goretroid.com/ (Retroid Pocket 2 Plus)